 You will find a cash bar as well as several small, first come, first served events related to that week's theme.
-You can buy your tickets in advance on their website.

 The Exploratorium is also open the other Thursdays each month for those 21 and older.
 On these nights, you can visit this science and human perception museum as you would during the day, but without the crowds.

 If you love baseball, there is no better place to be then watching the Giants on a Thursday night in San Francisco.
 They play from April to late September each year at Oracle Park.

 The Giants play about every other Thursday throughout the season.
 They take on teams such as the Los Angeles Dodgers, the San Diego Padres, and the Arizona Diamondbacks.